signalfx/integrations/collectd-mesos/README.md

 4. Restart collectd.

+5. **OPTIONAL**: This step needs to be followed when the Mesos cluster being monitored is running under a DC/OS operating in **strict** mode.
+    * Make a new user on DC/OS.
+    * Give the new user the following permission strings:
+        * `dcos:mesos:agent:endpoint:path:/metrics/snapshot	read`
+        * `dcos:mesos:master:endpoint:path:/metrics/snapshot read`
+    * Configure the plugin with the required options.
+See below.

 ### CONFIGURATION

 Using the example configuration files [10-mesos-master.conf](././10-mesos-master.conf) or [10-mesos-slave.conf](././10-mesos-slave.conf) as a guide, provide values for the configuration options listed below that make sense for your environment and allow you to connect to the Mesos instance to be monitored.